ElvisWang2010/WROFE-2025/README.md

       </p>
       <h3>Real-World Notes</h3>
       <p>
         In practice, the battery delivered stable voltage under load without noticeable sag during acceleration.
-Its compact dimensions and light weight allowed for trouble-free storage while simultaneously providing a significant supply of energy, giving us a quicker and more decisive runs.
-However, its limited survivability hindered us at some times.
-In the process of downloading ROS2, the battery would frequently die over the 3 hour download time therefore connecting the car to an outlet was the only solution.
+Its compact dimensions and light weight allowed for easy installation while simultaneously providing a significant supply of energy, giving us quicker and more decisive runs.
+However, its limited survivability proved drawback.
+In the process of downloading ROS2, the battery would frequently die over the 3 hour download time, so connecting the car to an outlet was the only solution.
 We feel that we could have sacrificed a bit of weight for some more power time.
 Charging was also an issue.
 The process to charge took a lengthy time, roughly 3 hours.
       </p>
     </td>
   </tr>